matusbarany04/stack_a_cash_java/README.md

 # Stack-a-Cash

-Stack-a-Cash is an exciting Tic-Tac-Toe variant that adds a layer of strategy and complexity.
+Stack-a-Cash is an Tic-Tac-Toe variant that adds a layer of strategy and complexity.
 Players aim to align three coins in a row on the top layer of a 3x3 grid.
 Coins come in three sizes, and smaller ones can stack on larger ones, allowing for dynamic gameplay and strategic depth.

 ---